24 Hour Emergency Line: (01295) 670501

 Types of Equine Herpesvirus

 There are nine strains of EHV, with EHV-1 and EHV-4 being the most common.
 The different strains of EHV can cause different forms of the disease.
 Respiratory disease is the most common form of EHV, and this can be caused by either EHV-1 or EHV-4.
 EHV-1 can also cause neurological disease.
-However, this is less common than the respiratory disease, and outbreaks are rare.
+However, this is less common than respiratory disease, and outbreaks are rare.
 Both EHV-1 and EHV-4 carry the risk of abortion in pregnant mares.

 Respiratory disease caused by EHV-1 tends to affect younger horses and foals.
 Provided there are no complications, most horses will usually make a good recovery within a few weeks.
 However, EHV is more likely to be fatal for young foals.

 Symptoms usually appear 4-6 days after the horse is infected.
 However, this is not always the case.
 Horses can begin showing clinical signs after 24 hours, or several days after infection.
-The symptoms of EHV respiratory disease are similar to equine flu and include:

 • High temperature